jzumsteg/zumstegs-blog/_posts/2018-07-31-just-another-adventure.md

 mermaid: true
 layout: post
 ---
-We had an...um..."interesting" day of travel yesterday.
-More than once we fell back on the "when something goes wrong" philosophy of our friends Marv and Becky who, when they encounter something crazy, say, "Someday we'll look back on this and laugh, so we might as well laugh about it now."
-Wise words...
 <h2>Driving to La Rochelle</h2>
 Off we went, only a few minutes later than planned.
 Now, we knew we would be traveling on toll roads and we knew what the tolls would be at each of the three toll booths.
 We also knew that our fancy-schmancy, chip-equipped Alaska Airlines Visa card would not work at the toll booths, so we had cash.
 (I should point out that it is difficult for us newbies as we approach the toll-booth lanes to tell which lane takes cash, and there might be a lane with a person to take our non-automatic card, but you can't tell which lane, if any, that person is in until you're committed to another lane.)
 First toll booth, no problem.
 Second toll booth, I inadvertently entered a lane that took credit cards only. *Merde!* I knew this was going to be a problem.
 But I asked Laurie to give me our Boeing Employees Credit Union fancy-schmancy, chip-equipped Visa card and...it worked!
 This is a big deal to have a working card for the tolls and we were quite happy about it.